Sudanese celebrate uprising anniversary, demand justice for victims

 “On the first anniversary of the revolution, we reaffirm the continuation of [our] covenant with the Sudanese people, and we will not deviate from the demand for freedom, peace and justice,” the Sudanese Professionals Association, which was the main protest group during the uprising, said on Twitter.

-Human rights watchdog Annesty International said it was now “time to deliver” on human rights.
+Human rights group Amnesty International said it was now “time to deliver” on human rights.

 “The responsibility on Prime Minister Hamdok’s shoulders is as large as the aspirations of the Sudanese people who suffered decades of serious human rights violations, and crimes under international law including genocide, war crimes and crimes against humanity,” said Seif Magango, Amnesty’s deputy director for East Africa.